1 Registration Forms

 1.6 Cancellation & insurance

 Holiday cancellation and travel insurance is NOT included in the cost of your course/sailing.
-Personal effects are only covered to the value of £199.We strongly advise that you take out your own holiday & travel insurance.
+Personal effects are not covered .We strongly advise that you take out your own holiday & travel insurance.
+Please refer to Island Cruising Club terms and conditions.

 1.7 Log books & Certificates